Nitro4542/mc-mod-tools/README.md

 # About this project

-This is an installer for my Minecraft mod format.
+This is a toolbox for my Minecraft mod format.
 I created this project for people who don't know how to install mods, and for those who don't want to use a third party launcher and want a safe, ad-free and crap-free tool.
 Please note that this tool is currently only available for Windows and Linux.
 I'll probably release it for MacOS later.